ivaPorfirova/2020Presidential_plugin/README.md

 2020 Presidential Election Research Project.

 This is a url scraping browser extension with an integrated s3 pipeline.
-This is a research data collection tool created by [Iva Porfirova] (https://github.com/ivaPorfirova), [Riya Mokashi](https://github.com/RiyaMokashi), and [Ledion Lecaj](https://github.com/LedionLecaj). :computer:
+This is a research data collection tool created by [Iva Porfirova](https://github.com/ivaPorfirova), [Riya Mokashi](https://github.com/RiyaMokashi), and [Ledion Lecaj](https://github.com/LedionLecaj). :computer:

 ## Quick Start

-* If you just want to run the extension locally to see the user interface and s3 pipeline:
+If you just want to run the extension locally to see the user interface and s3 pipeline:

 * Download the repository from the master branch.
 You may use git clone.